Yquetzal/ccs2021/COVID.md

 You can get information about the COVID situation in France on [the french government website](https://www.diplomatie.gouv.fr/en/coming-to-france/coronavirus-advice-for-foreign-nationals-in-france/#sommaire_1), including the list of special rules by countries (Green, Orange, Red).

-You can also find on this page (https://www.gouvernement.fr/en/coronavirus-covid-19) the information about special regulations regarding COVID management while you are in France, especially in order to enter the conference venue:
+You can also find on this page (https://www.gouvernement.fr/en/coronavirus-covid-19) the information about special regulations regarding COVID management while you are in France, **especially in order to enter the conference venue**:
 * present a valid **HEALTH PASS** (interoperable with the EU Digital COVID Certificate) (see the definition on the linked URL above),
 * wear a MASK when indoor,
 * obey the various Restrictions and Requirements (e.g., Respect social distancing)